 The porcupine and hedgehog are prickly mammals.
-They are often confused because they both have sharp, needlelike quills on their body.
+They are often confused because they both have sharp, needle-like quills on their body.
 However, that’s about the only similarity between the two animals.
-Porcupines and hedgehogs are different in size, defensive behavior, diet and country of habitation.
+Porcupines and hedgehogs differ in size, defensive behavior, diet and country of habitation.
 Their quills also have different features.

 The porcupine and hedgehog are found in different areas of the world.
 Both are native to Africa, Europe and Asia.
-Porcupines are also native to North America, ranging from the United States to Canada.
 Hedgehogs have also been introduced to areas of New Zealand.
+Some species of porcupines are native to the New World, ranging from the Canada and the United States to South America.

 The hedgehog and porcupine exhibit different behaviors when they feel threatened.
 When the hedgehog feels threatened, it curls up into a ball.
 Its quills act like a defensive barrier to stop predators attacking.
 On the other hand, the porcupine arches its back so the quills stick up when it feels threatened.
 It waves its tail around to hit an attacker, and the tail quills will detach and stick into a predator.